 Buy to let traditionally involves investing in property with the expectation of capital growth with the rental income from tenants covering the mortgage costs and any outgoings.
-If you live in the Berkshire area we, at WoodWhite Accountants Ltd, can help you sort out some of the potential problems that may arise and structure the investment appropriately.
+If you live in the Reading area we, at WoodWhite Accountants Ltd, can help you sort out some of the potential problems that may arise and structure the investment appropriately.

 The UK property market, whilst cyclical, has proved over the long-term to be a very successful investment.
 This has resulted in a massive expansion in the buy to let sector.